ynojima/guideline/source_en/ArchitectureInDetail/Pagination.rst

       - | Apart from search conditions, specify the location of page to be searched (page) and number of records to be fetched (size) as request parameters and send the request.
     * - | (2)
       - | ``PageableHandlerMethodArgumentResolver``  fetches location of page to be searched (page) and number of records to be fetched (size) specified in request parameter and creates ``Pageable``  object.
-        | The created ``Pageable``  object is set as an argument of Controller processing method.
+        | The created ``Pageable``  object is set as an argument of Controller handler method.
     * - | (3)
       - | Controller passes the ``Pageable``  object received as an argument to Service method.
     * - | (4)